kradical/kradical.github.io/about.md

 permalink: /about/
 ---

-I am currently in my final semester of software engineering at the University of Victoria.
+I studied software engineering at the University of Victoria.
+I am currently a lead software engineer at [Riipen](https://riipen.io/landing) working on platform development.
+Riipen is an EdTech startup.
+We are looking to solve the experience gap and underemployment.
+We do this by pairing up students with industry partners to provide valuable real-world experience.

 I love programming languages and learning how they work.
-This blog is mainly focussed on computer science and programming related topics.
-I will often document problems and challenges I am having or interesting things I learn.
+This blog is focuses on computer science and programming related topics.
+Follow me through the ups and downs of problems/challenges I face through my employment and personal projects!

-I am also working part time doing iOS and service developement for Level48, a small Victoria based tech start up.